 Now, think about that same movie but without a soundtrack.
-Are those quirky characters, plot twists, and beautiful shots enough to move and surprise you?
+Are those quirky characters, plot twists, and beautiful scenes enough to move and surprise you?
 Probably not.

 Music always played a crucial role in movies.
 In silent movies, it was essential to add emotional layers to the soundless scenes.
 Today, music is still a protagonist in the movie industry.